Jersey College for Girls

-Jersey College for Girls (JCG, Jèrriais: Lé collège jèrriais pour les fil'yes) is a government-run, fee-paying, academically selective secondary school for girls in Saint Saviour, Jersey.
+Jersey College for Girls (Jèrriais: Lé collège jèrriais pour les fil'yes), commonly referred to as JCG, is a government-run, fee-paying, academically selective secondary school for girls in Saint Saviour, Jersey.
 It was founded in 1880 in Saint Helier as Jersey Ladies' College.
 In 1887, the college moved to a purpose-built site on La Pouquelaye and in 1999, it moved again to its present site, on Mont Millais, across from Victoria College, the government fee-paying school for boys.

-Despite being owned by the States of Jersey, JCG charges tutition fees – of £2,666 per term in the 2024/25 school year.
+Despite being owned by the States of Jersey, JCG charges tuition fees of £2,813 per term in the 2024/25 school year.